 The various disadvantages of integrated circuits are as follows:

 - It cannot dissipate heat due to its small size and IC can be damaged due to overflow of flow.

 - Transformers, as well as inductors, cannot be included in this circuit.

-- Power dissipation range is up to 10 watts
+- The power dissipation range is up to 10 watts.

 - Operation of high voltage and low noise cannot be obtained.